CMS Lite Frequently Asked Questions

 If your ministry program does not currently have any content in the Gov 2.0 infrastructure, please contact your GCPE Communications Director to initiate the process.

-If you will be creating/editing content in CMS Lite and do not currently have a license, a Service Request or an email should be submitted to the GCPE COS Service Desk.
+If you will be creating/editing content in CMS Lite and do not currently have a license, a Service Request or an email should be submitted to the GCPE GDX Service Desk.
 The request should be separate from any other requests and include the following:

 - IDIR username and email